-The MAC submitted comments requesting that the Administrator reverse the Board's decision.
+The MAC submitted comments requesting that the Administrator reverse the Board's decision with respect to the methodology for calculating the Provider's VDA as it is not supported by statute or regulation.
 The MAC stated that the Board specifically disregarded multiple decisions by the Administrator on the ground that those decisions "are not binding precedent as explained by PRM 15-1 § 2927(c)(6)(e)."
-The Board also disregarded the recent Eighth Circuit decision in Unity HealthCare v.
+The Board disregarded the recent Eighth Circuit decision in Unity HealthCare v.
 Azar, 918 F.3d 571 (8th Cir.
 2019), even though this is the only case law on the subject, because the Provider is not located in the Eighth Circuit.
-Finally, the Board noted that subsequent to the period at issue CMS essentially adopted the Board's methodology for calculating a VDA, though that adoption was prospective only.
+The Board also disregarded and failed to note the recent decision of the D.C.
+District Court in Stephens County Hospital v.
+Becerra, which affirmed the Administrator's decision overturning a decision substantially similar to the present decision.3 Finally, the Board noted that subsequent to the period at issue CMS essentially adopted the Board's methodology for calculating a VDA, though that adoption was prospective only.
 The Board's decision was incorrect with respect to the VDA methodology and mirrors multiple decisions that have been previously overturned by the Administrator.
-The Board relied on the 2018 IPPS Final Rule despite that rule being prospective only.
+The Board's disregarding of the only case that address this issue was incorrect.
+Finally, the Board relied on the 2018 IPPS Final Rule despite that rule being prospective only.
 The MAC asked that the Administrator reverse the Board's decisions with respect to the VDA calculation and uphold the determination and methodology utilized by the MAC.

-CM submitted comments requesting that the Administrator reverse the Board's decision (apart from its findings on the removal of variable costs), and affirm the MAC's determination in regard to the VDA payment calculation in keeping with several court decisions, Administrator decisions and the language found in the rules and regulations.
-CM disagreed with the Board that the MAC improperly calculated the VDA payment for the Provider for the same reasons set forth in multiple court decisions involving this same issue.
+CM submitted comments requesting that the Administrator reverse the Board's decision (apart from its findings on properly reopening the original VDA approval and its findings on the Administrative Procedure Act (APA) and Allina claims) and affirm the MAC's determination in regard to the VDA payment calculation in keeping with several court decisions, Administrator decisions and the language found in the rules and regulations.
+CM disagreed with the Board that the MAC improperly calculated the VDA payment for the Provider for the same reasons set forth in multiple court decisions involving this same issue.4